- ASSISTANT PROFESSOR Oncological Sciences

 II.
 How does the mitochondrial environment influence BCL-2 family function and the core cell death machinery?

 III.
-How do oncogenic and tumor suppressor signaling pathways intersect with the core cell death machinery to regulate tumorigenesis and chemosensitivity
+How do oncogenic and tumor suppressor signals intersect with the core cell death machinery and metabolic pathways to regulate tumorigenesis and chemosensitivity?

 Renault TT, Floros KV, Chipuk JE.
 BAK/BAX activation and cytochrome c release assays using isolated mitochondria.
 Methods 2013 June; 61(2): 146-155.